They are the primary white blood cells that respond to a bacterial infection, so the most common cause of neutrophilia is a bacterial infection.

-Most often, neutrophilia will be a reactive phenomenon, usually a bacterial infection in which fever may also occur as a result of the release of leukocyte pyrogens.
+Most often, neutrophilia will be a reactive phenomenon, usually a bacterial infection in which fever may also occur due to the release of leukocyte pyrogens.

-Neutrophilia itself usually does not cause symptoms, and no direct adverse effects are known until the count is extremely high, as seen in myeloproliferative disorders, such as chronic myeloid leukemia.
+Neutrophilia usually does not cause symptoms, and no direct adverse effects are known until the count is exceptionally high, as seen in myeloproliferative disorders, such as chronic myeloid leukemia.

 Patients may have tachypnea, dyspnea, cyanosis, dizziness, slurred speech, delirium, stupor, visual blurring, diplopia, retinal vein distention, retinal hemorrhages, papilledema, tinnitus, hearing problems, or priapism.

-A careful review of the blood film can provide clues to the underlying etiology.
+A careful review of the blood film can explain the underlying etiology.

-Inflammation of any cause severe enough to cause intensely accelerated neutrophil production will produce cytoplasmic toxic granulation changes and vacuolation, although the presence of neutrophil vacuolation is more specific for infection, most commonly septicemia.
+Inflammation of any severe causes to cause intensely accelerated neutrophil production will produce cytoplasmic toxic granulation changes and vacuolation.
+However, the presence of neutrophil vacuolation is more specific for infection, most commonly septicemia.